n8acl/DAPNETNotifier/README.md

 ---

-###### Forked from [KR0SIV/DAPNET2APRS](https://github.com/KR0SIV/DAPNET2APRS) and modified.

-This Python script will scrape your PI-Star Dashboard and forward any new DAPNET Messages you receive to the notification service of your choice (from the one listed below of course).
+This Python script will poll the DAPNET API and forward any new DAPNET Messages you receive to the notification service of your choice (from the one listed below of course).

-The original script scraped the dashboard and forwarded any messages to APRS for notitfication as a message there.
-I modified the script to send it to services that could be used on a phone.
+The original script this was based off of scraped the Pi-Star dashboard and forwarded any messages to APRS for notitfication as a message there.
+I modified the script to send it to services that could be used on a phone and instead of scraping the dashboard, it utilizes the DAPNET API.

-This script does require you to have a Pi-Star Hotspot/repeater setup and configured as a transmitter for DAPNET.
-Otherwise there is nothing to scrape.
-Future versions will hopefully use the DAPNET API to pull calls from.
-This should NOT be run on your hotpost, but can be run on a Linux Server or a Raspberry Pi.

-This will work with the standard Pi-Star Dashboard as well as the [W0CHP-PiStar-Dash Dashboard](https://w0chp.net/w0chp-pistar-dash/)

 ---